TanShun/vscode-thinkphp5/README.md

 Rewrite the bridge between ts and php environment.
 It can follow the template file which is used in the action.

+### 0.0.3

+Fixed a bug for getting file name from a url with request parameters.

 **Enjoy!**